crespo86/abtest/README.md

 <img src="https://blogs.saphana.com/wp-content/uploads/2013/11/exam.jpg" width="800">

+I know udacity nanodegree is All-in-one program However In my case, even if I did not tried python class first, I got frustrated about this class.
+The requirement is posted the nanodegree however psychologically, when people faced 'Free' item, they usually didn't act logically.
 Actually I don't have the data(which number of clicks inappropriate class for themselveS) so I cannot conviced right now.
 So I need to take A/B test.